-Ground check the operational range of your radio before the first flight of the day.
-With the transmitter antenna collapsed and the receiver and transmitter on, you should be able to walk at least 100 feet away from the model and still have control.
-Have an assistant stand by your model and, while you work the controls, tell you what the control surfaces are doing.
+It is important to ground check the operational range of your radio before the first flight of the day.
+With the transmitter antenna collapsed and the receiver and transmitter on, you should be able to walk at least 100 feet [30.5 m] away from the model and still have control.
+Have an assistant hold your model and, while you work the controls, tell you what the control surfaces are doing.
 Repeat this test with the motor running at various speeds with an assistant holding the model, using hand signals to show you what is happening.
 If the control surfaces do not respond correctly, do not fly!
 Find and correct the problem first.
 Look for loose servo connections or broken wires, corroded wires on old servo connectors, poor solder joints in your battery pack or a defective cell, or a damaged receiver crystal from a previous crash.